 I started ski jumping when I was 9 years old and cross country skiing when I was 10.
 My home in Park City has a spectacular view of the ski jumps used during the 2002 Olympic Games, and everyday as a kid I could see the jumps.
 I decided to join the Park City Nordic Ski Club after just a few weeks of trying out the sport, and it has been a blur ever since.

-Now, training takes up most of my time.
-Just this year, I qualified for the US National Team, which has been one of my biggest goals since I started the sport.
-However, now that I am on the US Ski Team, the work is not over.
+I have been on the US National Team for 2 years, which has opened up countless opportunities for my career.
 In my eyes, being on the national team is just another step on the ladder to success.
 Now I have access to more resources and more experience than I have ever had before, which makes me even more capable of reaching the top of my abilities.
 In addition to being on the US National team, I am also a student at the Honors college at the University of Utah.
 After realizing that it would be impossible to do well as a full-time student and full-time athlete, I limited the number of classes I take because I want to give all of my focus on Nordic combined.
 In the wise words of Ron Swanson, "Never half-ass two things.
 Whole-ass one thing".
-I am pursuing a degree in Geography.
+I am currently pursuing a degree in Geography.
 I am on this path because I am very passionate about preserving winter for future generations of athletes.
 A degree in geography can lead me on a path to be part of the fight against climate change and warm winters, and it is a great balance between skiing and science.
 Life is hard no matter what.
 Trying to balance a college course load as well as a full-time training load is no easy task, but I hope that it will all pay off soon.